-Risks are identified by senior management and reviewed on a quarterly basis by the Council's Risk Management Officer.
-The Risks are assessed and monitored at Corporate Leadership Board and the Audit and Scrutiny Committee as they oversee and management of risk in accordance with the Council's corporate aims and objectives.
+In pursuance of these objectives, Corporate Leadership Board and the Audit and Scrutiny Committee oversee and manage risk in accordance with the Council's corporate aims and objectives.
 Their aim is to:

 - regularly review strategic and operational risks - ensure consistency of approach to risk across the Council - act as a central point for co-ordination and dissemination of information on risk - update risks and risk management systems in response to new developments, e.g. new strategic risks, major change, legislative change, if required - support managers through sharing expertise on risk and control issues and providing advice and training on best practice.